thanhtungtav4/ecommerce.io/wp-content/themes/storefront/README.txt

 Privacy Policy for the Google Fonts API: https://developers.google.com/fonts/faq#what_does_using_the_google_fonts_api_mean_for_the_privacy_of_my_users

 == Changelog ==

+= 4.5.3 - 2023-09-26 =
+- Enhancement - Removed some unnecessary style in the Mix and Match CSS integration

+= 4.5.2 - 2023-08-11 =
+- Fix - Enqueue wc-cart-fragments script on all pages.

+= 4.5.1 - 2023-08-10 =
+- Fix - Load wc-cart-fragments-script when Mini Cart widget is active.

+= 4.5.0 - 2023-08-08 =
+- Fix – Add exclusion for /vendor directory in release zip build.
+- Fix - Enqueue wc-cart-fragments script on woocommerce pages.

+= 4.4.1 - 2023-07-12 =
+- Fix – Rerun release build to fix missing files from 4.4.0 release.

+= 4.4.0 - 2023-07-12 =
+- Fix – Theme URI now points to Storefront page in Woo Marketplace.
+All links to retired theme landing page have also been updated.

+= 4.3.0 - 2023-05-19 =
+- Fix – Adds nofollow value to rel attribute in footer credit link. ([#2096](https://github.com/woocommerce/storefront/pull/2096))

 = 4.2.0 - 2022-11-15 =
 - Fix – Edit, reply and author icons are now displayed in comment list form. ([#2066](https://github.com/woocommerce/storefront/pull/2066))